 The new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 Subscription Version Conflict Removal by the New Service Provider SOA

 In this scenario, the new service provider elects to remove the subscription version from conflict.